-i.
+- i.
 Scheme's portfolio holdings (top 10 holdings by issuer and fund allocation towards various sectors.

-Refer to the weblink (Top 10 holdings and Fund allocation towards various sectors) for Scheme's portfolio holdings.
+Refer to the weblink (Top 10 holdings and Fund allocation towards various sectors) for Scheme's portfolio holdings. - ii.

-- ii.
 Disclosure of name and exposure to Top 7 issuers, stocks, groups and sectors as a percentage of NAV of the scheme in case of debt and equity ETFs/index funds through a functional website link that contains detailed description Not applicable for this scheme. - iii.
-Functional website link for Portfolio Disclosure (Click here : Fortnightly / Monthly Portfolio / Half Yearly Portfolio Disclosure)
+Functional website link for Portfolio Disclosure: - (Click here for Fortnightly Portfolio Disclosure). - (Click here for Monthly Portfolio Disclosure). - (Click here for Half Yearly Portfolio Disclosure).